kmiller720/yajb/chapters/Chapter_2.md

 * `String`
 * `Symbol`

 We won't get into Symbol so we can just pretend that it's not a thing right now.
 When we say `primitive`, we do not mean to say that they are less important than `objects`.
 What we mean when we say `primitive` is that these values are an exact unit.
 We can never change what our worker thinks `2` is.
 It will always be `2`.
-While we can change what value we place inside of our boxes, we cannot tell our working *Treat the number 2 as if it were the number 4*
+While we can change what value we place inside of our boxes, we cannot tell our worker *Treat the number 2 as if it were the number 4*

 Just like we saw with `numbers` being able to have certain operations performed on them ( `2 + 2` ) and `strings` have the same `operator` being used ( `'hello' + ' ' + 'world!'` ), it does not mean that they perform the same action or that both types have the same operations available to them ( `'hello world' - 'world'` *is not valid* ).
 Each `type` has certain operators that they work with and certain places where we would want to use them.

 > Coder Break:
 >
 Primitives are `immutable` data: they can never be mutated.
 This idea of `immutability` will become a cornerstone as we reach functional programming ideas but for now we can just think of a primitive as a value that can never be different than what it is.
 This is not to be confused to a box always being a value.
-We are saying that `2` will always and forever be `2`
+We are saying that `2` will always and forever be `2`.
 >
 We can also think of primitives as values that the computer understands while objects are user-created values that boil down into primitives.
 >